Skip to main content

 The Society maintains extensive archive materials including manuscripts of Mari’s works, research she compiled in a meticulous and copious index card system, written histories, essays, short stories, maps, correspondence and personal items.
 The Society's collections are on loan to the Mari Sandoz High Plains Heritage Center at Chadron State College in Chadron, Nebraska while additional material resource collections are held at the University of Nebraska-Lincoln and the University of Nebraska-Kearney.

-Each year the Society presents the acclaimed Raleigh and Esther Pilster High Plains Lecture at Chadron State College and provides support for the Story Catcher Writers Workshop and a writing scholarship at Western Colorado University.
-The Society publishes a newsletter, maintains a website and supports a variety of other scholarly activities including a research award.
+Each year the Society presents the acclaimed Raleigh and Esther Pilster High Plains Lecture, and provides support for the Story Catcher Festival and a writing scholarship at Western Colorado University.
+The Society publishes a newsletter, maintains a website and supports a variety of other scholarly activities including a research award and support for volumes of the Sandoz Series published by the University of Nebraska-Press.
 Most recently, the Society has stepped up to provide support to the Northern Cheyenne Journey Home Committee and their work on the planned Northern Cheyenne Healing Trail located near Crawford, Nebraska in the northwest corner of the state.

 The Mari Sandoz Heritage Society (DBA Mari Sandoz Society) is a 501(c)(3) nonprofit organization making your donation applicable for tax credit in accordance with Internal Revenue Service regulations regarding charitable contributions.